DGJLv/blackjack/README.md

 # blackjack
-Simple blackjack game with multiple deck option
+Simple blackjack game with multiple deck option and assistance